brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 3. If you want multiple keys for the account, optionally add additional keys, 1 per line
 4. Press 'ctrl-x' to exit, then 'Y' to save and then finally press enter to accept the file name

-#### Optional 2 - If you want to lock down the server and disallow passwords to authenticate a SSH session
+#### Optional 2 - If you want to lock down the server and disallow passwords to authenticate an SSH session

 1. Run `sudo nano /etc/ssh/sshd_config`
-2. Find the line containing 'PasswordAuthentication' if there is a '#' before it remove it then make sure the line says `PasswordAuthentication no`
+2. Find the line containing 'PasswordAuthentication'.
+If there is a '#' before it, remove it, then make sure the line says `PasswordAuthentication no`
 3. Press 'ctrl-x' to exit, 'Y' to save, then 'enter' to keep the existing filename
-4. Lastly run `sudo systemctl restart ssh`
+4. Lastly, run `sudo systemctl restart ssh`

 ### Setup initial firewall